Merit Scholarships & Grants

 New England Tech has a long-standing relationship with CCRI and has welcomed hundreds of current and former CCRI students who have been interested in accelerating their career potential by completing their degrees at NEIT.
 CCRI students transferring to NEIT for any of our programs (except our Registered Nurse to Bachelor of Science in Nursing degree program) are eligible to receive a one-time $3,000 scholarship upon their start at New England Tech.

-CCRI students transferring to NEIT’s Registered Nurse to Bachelor of Science in Nursing degree program are eligible to receive a scholarship in the amount of $375/quarter, for a maximum of eight quarters.
+CCRI students transferring to NEIT’s Registered Nurse to Bachelor of Science in Nursing degree program are eligible to receive a scholarship in the amount of $375/term, for a maximum of eight terms.

 Housing Grants may be available for students living in the New England Tech Residence Hall.
 The grant could be up to $2,000 per year, for a maximum of two years.